LeoHerrmann/timetable/README.md

 ## Usage
-I suggest to use it the following way:
+I suggest using it the following way:

 - Edit configuration.js to match your schedule and subjects
 - Copy all files onto your phone